normalgamer/RedumpVerifier/README.md

 This script verifies game ISOs against the Redump hashes.
 It supports all the systems with downloadable dats plus the Wii dat, which is missing a few ISOs.
 Python 3 is needed to run it.
 [Download latest release](https://github.com/normalgamer/RedumpVerifier/releases/latest).

 ## Changelog
+- 1.6: You can now drop a folder to verify all ISOs in a folder (note that it will try to verify ALL the files)

 - 1.5:

   Optimization: